Where do you start when it comes to tuning in to people around you and achieving meaningful things?

 Yes, self-awareness and empathy play a key role here.
 Within the workshop format, we develop encourages you to be aware of your own emotions and others.
 That becomes an empowering tool to improve emotional intelligence (EQ) over time.

-The support system for public speaking encourages youth not only to face the anxiety but also to learn how to channel it for impact.
+The support system for public speaking encourages youth to face the anxiety and learn how to channel it for impact.
 In a way, you are breaking your barriers in the process of being more comfortable in who you are naturally.
-That unlocks potential for nurturing friendships and positive conversations.
+That unlocks the potential for nurturing friendships and positive conversations.
 It equips them to navigate peer pressure more effectively and develop healthy teamwork.

 What an opportunity for me to be in front of abundant creativity and boundless positive energy of youth.

 It is a magical, priceless experience that draws me back to it over and over.

 This is the website I have developed for educational support with my coaching – https://www.toastmasters-lightning.org.